Parliamentary votes on Brexit: Cooper–Letwin Bill (3 April 2019)

 Since none of the tabled propositions in the second round of indicative votes could command a majority in the House of Commons, a third round of indicative votes was planned to be held on 3 April.
 On the day of 3 April 2019, the House of Commons focused instead on debating the "European Union (Withdrawal) (No. 5) Bill".
 This bill was otherwise known as the Cooper–Letwin Bill, after its chief sponsors Yvette Cooper (Labour) and Oliver Letwin (Conservative).
 The bill places an obligation on the Government to seek consent for any or no extensions to the date of withdrawal from the EU.
 To do so, the House of Commons first debated a business of the House motion to allow the Bill to be brought in for debate on that day.
 There was one proposed amendment to the Business of the House motion, which would have sought to schedule more indicative votes for 8 April 2019; this failed in the first tied vote since 1993.

 The tie was broken by the Speaker in favour of "No" (in accordance with Speaker Denison's rule), meaning the motion was rejected.
 The lack of passage of this motion meant that no further indicative votes would be scheduled by the House of Commons to be held on 8 April 2019.

 After losing the third vote and the approval of the Cooper–Letwin Bill at the third reading by 313–312, May and her cabinet considered the possibility of bringing the withdrawal agreement back to parliament for a fourth vote.
-In mid-May, May said that she would bring the withdrawal agreement to the parliament in the first week on June.
+In mid-May, May said that she would bring the withdrawal agreement to the parliament in the first week of June.
 Due to huge opposition to the new agreement, May postponed the publication from 24 May to 4 June, and subsequently resigned as prime minister.